 Avoid using negative words in your replies, such as “cannot,” “difficult,” “impossible,” “unfortunately,” etc. Instead, aim for a happy tone by using positive words when engaging with users.
 Accentuate the value that your product and/or service can provide.

-Provide users with ways they can get in touch with you in case they need more help or information.
+Add contact details to help your app users/reviewers get in touch with you in case they need more help or information.
 Offer them an email address, a contact form, a social media link, or a website they can use.
-Taking the conversation outside the app stores is a good opportunity to further investigate (privately) the issues users are experiencing and show them you are truly interested in offering a solution.
+Taking the conversation outside the app stores is a good opportunity to further investigate (privately) the issues users are experiencing, and show them you are truly interested in offering a solution.

-However, avoid too frequently redirecting reviewers to other channels like support emails or helpdesks.
-This could lead to frustration and suggest you are trying to push the issue back for later.
-Instead, write replies that can actually help your customers.
+However, avoid too frequently redirecting reviewers to other channels like support emails or help desks.
+This may suggest that you are trying to push the issue back for later.
+Instead, make replies that can actually help your customers.

-Overall, taking great care of your app reviews is a great way to contribute to the efforts you are already doing in App Store Optimization.
-Having a high average rating score will not only help your app in the eyes of the store algorithms but also most likely increase your app’s downloads and conversion rate.
+Taking care of your app reviews & ratings is a great way to contribute to the efforts you are already making in your ASO strategy.
+Having a high average rating score will not only help your app in the eyes of the store algorithms, but also most likely increase your app’s downloads and conversion rate.

-In fact, people tend to be influenced by the opinions of others, meaning that an app that is strongly recommended by users will have more chances of being downloaded, while an app with lots of users complaining about its quality will be negatively impacted.
+In fact, people tend to be influenced by the opinions of others, meaning that an app that is strongly recommended by users will have more chances of being downloaded.
+Whereas, an app with lots of users complaining about its quality will be negatively impacted.
 As a result, make a consistent effort to monitor the reviews your app receives, engage with users, and respond to their needs.